elastic-rs/elastic/contributing/getting-started.md

 ### Adding a new client method

-1. The raw request type should already exist in `elastic_requests` (the types are pre-generated).
+1. The raw request type should already exist in `src/elastic/genned/mod.rs` (the types are pre-generated).
-1. Add the response type to `elastic_responses`.
+1. Add the response type to `src/elastic/client/responses`.
 The name should align with the generated name for the request, like `IndicesExistsRequest` and `IndicesExistsResponse`.
+The name of the module should align with the high-level request, like `src/client/requests/index_exists` and `src/client/responses/index_exists`.
 1. Add a client method to `elastic` in a new module under the `src/elastic/src/client/requests` folder.
 The naming convention is `document_*` for document methods like `document_get`, `index_*` for index methods like `index_exists` and no prefix for other methods like `search`.
+You can copy one of the existing methods as a template.
+They all follow a similar pattern of defining a synchronous and asynchronous implementation.
 1. Add the method to the table in the client docs under `src/elastic/src/client/mod.rs`.
-1. Add an integration test to `tests/run`.
+1. Add an integration test to `tests/integration`.
+You can copy one of the existing integration tests as a template.
+You can also run just your integration test by calling `cargo run -p integration -- --filter integration::tests::{group}::{case}`.

 Some other considerations: